Sadaf Siddiqui

 Sadaf Siddiqui (born August 27, 1985) is a Pakistani track and field sprint athlete from Lahore who has competed in international sprint races for Pakistan.
-Siddiqui represented Pakistan at the 2008 Summer Olympics in Beijing where she competed in 100 meter, placing seventh in her heat without advancing to the second round.
+Siddiqui represented Pakistan at the 2008 Summer Olympics in Beijing where she competed in the Women's 100 metres event, placing seventh in her heat without advancing to the second round.

 Career

-Siddiqui participated in the sprint events: 100 meters and 200 meters.
+Siddiqui participated in the sprint events: 100 metres and 200 metres.

-Nationals

 International

-In 2006,at the South Asian Games held in Colombo, Sri Lanka, Sadaf won a bonze medal in the women's 200m race at 12:07.
-Siddiqui was part of the women's relay team participating in the Colombo South Asian Games along with Saira Fazal, Naseem Hameed and Nadia Nazir.
+In 2006, at the South Asian Games held in Colombo, Sri Lanka, Sadaf won a bronze medal in the women's 100m race.
+Siddiqui was also part of the women's relay team participating in the Colombo 2006 South Asian Games along with Saira Fazal, Naseem Hameed and Nadia Nazir.

 In 2008, she represented Pakistan at the Summer Olympics in Beijing.
-Siddiqui was one of the two female competitors in Pakistan’s 37-member contingent for the Olympic games held in Beijing, the other being Kiran Khan in swimming category.
-Siddiqui competed in the 100 meter sprint and placed seventh in her heat without advancing to the second round.
+Siddiqui was one of the two female competitors in Pakistan's 37-member contingent for the Olympic games, the other being Kiran Khan in swimming category.
+Siddiqui competed in the 100 metres sprint and placed seventh in her heat without advancing to the second round.
 She ran the distance in a time of 12.41 seconds at the Bird's Nest national stadium.

-In the Dhaka South Asian Games 2010, Sadaf along with athletes Nadia Nazir, Naseem Hameed and Javeria Hassan was part of the women relay team that won Bronze medal.
+In the Dhaka 2010 South Asian Games, Sadaf along with athletes Nadia Nazir, Naseem Hameed and Javeria Hassan was part of the women relay team that won bronze medal.